-Established in Wilmington in 1996, Canines for Service is a 501(c) (3) nonprofit, and the longest operating, internationally accredited (ADI) service dog provider in the state.
+Established in Wilmington, NC in 1996, Canines for Service is a 501(c)(3) nonprofit, and the longest operating, internationally accredited (ADI) service dog provider in North Carolina.
 CFS provides highly trained service dogs, at no cost or fundraising obligation, to Veterans from all conflicts with service-connected mobility challenges, post-traumatic stress disorder, military sexual trauma, and/or traumatic brain injury.
-Since 2018, when CFS transitioned to exclusively serve the Veteran community, over 80 highly trained Service Dogs have been placed across the country.
+To date, CFS has placed over 80 service dogs with Veteran clients all across the country.

-Not only is Canines for Service committed to serving Veterans, we continue to serve as an advocate for service dogs and a reliable resource for our surrounding communities regarding public access laws for service dogs and their handlers.
+We continue to serve as an advocate for service dogs and a reliable resource for our surrounding communities regarding public access laws for service dogs and their handlers.